Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 | Worms                          |             |             |                   |             | 1.96         | 0.93        |          |             |
 | WormsTwoClass                  |             |             |                   |             | 1.95         | 0.92        |          |             |
 | Yoga                           |             |             |                   |             | 631.11       | 194.70      |          |             |

+General notes:

+* DTW calculation much faster, therefore datasets with long time series are much quicker in our package even with MIP
+* MIP is slower when there are more time series as the clustering optimisaiton becomes harder.
+Data to follow showing our results with k-Medoids which should outperform DTAIDistance when using same cluster assignment due to quicker DTW

 # Acknowledgements